jumang4423/chat-with-llama/README.md

 ![waifu](./_img/waifu.png)

-lets chat with multiple characters with no aliments [code is peace of shit. do not consider it for production.]
+lets chat with multiple characters with no alignments [code is peace of shit. do not consider it for production.]

 ## preparation